mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 #### 1:08:12

-**Question:** I have a question, Roshi.
-Which I think might be related to that, but I'm not sure.
+**Question:** I have a question, Roshi, which I think might be related to that, but I'm not sure.
 But it is related to something Mike said in his talk the other day, about lay practice and priest practice, and how Dogen says in two different places, different things.
 Is that, you run across those contradictions often, it seems, in Buddhism.
 Is that to try to take you beyond, to get you to that limitation of knowledge?

 **Katagiri Roshi:** Mm-hmm.
 Yes.
 Dogen Zenji [says], in priest life.
 Why Dogen Zenji [says] priest life is highest level of spiritual life; on the other hand, no limitation, you know?
 No limitation.
 So that is pretty contradictory.
 But what if you come to the dead-end limitation of lay life?
 Very naturally you can go beyond this.
 So you you want to do something.
 Do you understand?